-During lockdown, since we are not able to sing together as normal, as well as Ben’s Thursday evening Zoom rehearsals, Gill is offering some voice exercises for us to do as a warm up in our own time.
+During lockdown, since we are not able to sing together as normal, as well as Ben’s Thursday evening Zoom rehearsals, Gill is offering some voice exercises for us to do as a warm up and to learn our intervals in our own time.
 Singing on our own offers us a chance to explore our own voices and work out what we need to concentrate on.

 We have recorded the exercises via Zoom (hence the audio/video quality), but you just need to click below.
 Gill leaves a space for you to ‘sing back to her’.